MANUSCRIPT FORMATTING GUIDE

 1. General requirements

-Tra Vinh University Journal of Science publishes original research and review articles in both Vietnamese and English submitted by national and international researchers, including articles in the fields of Technology, agriculture, fisheries, economics, social sciences, education, medicine, environment, culture studies, literature, and art.
+Tra Vinh University Journal of Science publishes original research and review articles in both Vietnamese and English submitted by national and international researchers, including articles in the fields of technology, agriculture, fisheries, economics, social sciences, education, medicine, environment, culture studies, literature, and arts.

 Manuscripts submitted to the Journal must not have been published earlier in any other journal and must not be considered for publication elsewhere.